makikuri/nousmonkey/Immitation.md

     a.
 To posit "the false" = "what is not is" <br>
        = contradiction.
 2. The semantic-gnoseological interpretation.<br>
+    a. saying or thinking what is not = impossible <br>
+       = one cannot say anything about the false.
     1. The indefinability interpretation.<br>
+        a.
     2. The inexistence interpretation<br>
          2.1 Interpretation of propositions<br>
+         a.
-    2.2.
-Collapse of truth conditions on meaning conditions
+         4.2.
+Collapse of truth conditions on meaning conditions a.
 <p>

 1. This truth-entailing porting of <br>